bigdatagenomics/mango/docs/cloud/google-cloud.rst

 Running Mango Notebook on a Dataproc Cluster
 --------------------------------------------

-Before mango can run, it is recommended to stage datasets into HDFS if you are trying to view specific files.
+Before Mango can run, it is recommended to stage datasets into HDFS if you are trying to view specific files.
 The created container will share the same hadoop file system with the root master user.

 .. code:: bash